 At Home Treatments

 At home, you can prevent and get rid of milia by following a good skincare routine and avoiding triggers that can cause it mentioned earlier.
 Regularly exfoliate your skin with an acid product that suits your skin type such as an AHA, BHA or PHA.
 Over-the-counter skincare products containing retinol are also great as they help promote skin turnover.
-Avoid picking or squeezing the milia at all costs as this can cause infection, scarring and hyperpigmentation.
+Avoid picking or squeezing the milia at all costs as this can cause infection, scars and hyperpigmentation.

 How to Get Rid of Milia Under Eyes

-Milia under the eyes or in other delicate areas such as the nose and lips can be particularly challenging to deal with.
+Milia under the eyes or in other delicate areas such as the nose and lips can be particularly challenging to deal with or get rid of.
 These areas are more sensitive, and improper handling can lead to scarring or other issues.
 In particular, the delicate skin under the eyes requires special care.
 It’s best to consult with a dermatologist or skincare specialist for milia on these areas to avoid damaging the skin.
 They can safely extract milia using specialised tools and techniques suited for these sensitive areas.
 They may also offer you prescription retinoids and skincare as an alternative or for maintenance to prevent further episodes.

 If you want to treat milia in these areas at home, follow the directions in the earlier sections but with greater care.
 Opt for the most gentle exfoliating acids and lowest strength retinols to avoid irritating your skin.
-Always perform a patch test and build up strength and frequency very slowly.
+Additionally, always perform a patch test and build up strength and frequency very slowly.
 Avoid heavy, oily eye creams and vaseline in the undereye area or on the nose as these can contribute to milia formation.
 Protect your skin from the sun and remember that patience and consistency is key to getting good long-term results.
 Also, never attempt to extract milia yourself and especially in these delicate regions.